Master of Clinical Rehabilitation

 You will learn about the principles of rehabilitation, the physiology and pathophysiology of common conditions, and rehabilitation strategies for the effective and safe implementation of rehabilitation in a range of practice contexts.
 Specifically, you will learn techniques including exercise prescription, goal setting and health behaviour modification, measurement of physical activity and sedentary behaviours, fitness evaluation and a selection of appropriate outcome measurements and indicators.
 The course emphasises contemporary best practice rehabilitation in multiple clinical and community contexts, nationally and globally.

-The Graduate Certificate in Clinical Rehabilitation is part of a nested suite of courses, designed for versatility.
+The Master of Clinical Rehabilitation is part of a nested suite of courses, designed for versatility.
 You may also be interested in the following related courses:

 - Specialist Certificate in Clinical Rehabilitation